optozorax/unasanu/content/en/index.md

 Of course, I've demonstrated this is feasible only for universes which can be described by a differential equation and solved using finite element methods (FEM), and it's unknown to me which other universes with a continuum are not possible.
 I believe this is ultimately a mathematical problem — to identify which universes with a continuum are computable according to this concept, and which are not.

-For instance, there’s a wonderfully appealing concept, the "Infinite Nestedness of Matter" [\[25\]], stating that there are no elementary particles, and all our particles are made up of their own little universes.
+For instance, there's a wonderfully appealing concept, the "Infinite Nestedness of Matter" [\[25\]], stating that there are no elementary particles, and all our particles are made up of their own little universes.
 I'm not sure whether it's possible to simulate such a universe using this method.

 {{ admonition_start(color="orange", title="🔢 Mathematical Problem") }}
 Identify which types of infinite and continuous universes can be simulated with FEM, which can be simulated through the method of limits, and whether the laws of physics as we know them pertain to this class of universes.